knockout/knockout/documentation/computedObservables.md

 Additionally, Knockout provides similar functions that can operate on observables and computed observables:

 * `ko.isObservable` - returns true for observables, observable arrays, and all computed observables.
-* `ko.isWriteableObservable` - returns true for observable, observable arrays, and writable computed observables.
+* `ko.isWritableObservable` - returns true for observables, observable arrays, and writable computed observables (also aliased as `ko.isWriteableObservable`).